Railway glitch delays, halts trains in Poland, Italy

 Many trains faced delays of up to two hours or have been cancelled because of problems to the centralized computer control system, Italian State Railway said.

+The problem was fixed by midday with train traffic gradually being restored and delays shrinking, the company said.

-Infrastructure company Alstom said in a statement that Thursday's delays on the Italian State Railway were due to a computer bug in signaling software provided by Bombardier Transportation.
+Infrastructure company Alstom said in a statement that Thursday's delays on the Italian State Railway and in Poland were due to a computer bug in signaling software provided by Bombardier Transportation.